 Dog lovers will appreciate Old Town’s many open spaces for their furry friends.
 Old Town parks such as Founders and Windmill Hill Parks are a haven for Alexandria’s many canine residents.
-Old Town is SO dog-friendly, your pooch is even invited to the Hotel Monaco and Jackson 20’s Tuesday night happy hour!
+Old Town is SO dog-friendly with several of the local restaurants allowing dogs on the outdoor patios.

 Sense of Community